COVID-19 Aid, Assistance & Grants

 Please, if you discover updates, broken links, errors or new sources, contact us at email@example.com.
 Thank you!

 Actors Fund Emergency Financial Assistance – actors, dancers, performers, theater workers

 Afro Latin Jazz Alliance Emergency Artist Fund – $200, all artists

 American Guild of Musical Artists Relief Fund – Musicians / AGMA members

 American Society of Journalists and Authors – Writers Emergency Assistance Fund– $2,000 based on past grants, established freelance writers

-- Americans for the Arts Response and Resource Center: Updated daily – preparation information, funding/grants, resource pages and much more from national resources.
+- Americans for the Arts – Coronavirus (COVID-19) Resource and Response Center: Updated daily – preparation information, funding/grants, resource pages and much more from national resources.

 - CARES Act Table of Funding Opportunities for the Arts and Artists